tomvidm/smokesight/docs/specifications/specifications.md

 * 006 - as a user, I want to easily mark addresses using the UAV position and the camera output for geographic pinpointing.
 * 007 - as a user, I want to use a web application for visualization and monitoring of the state of the system.
 * 008 - as a user, I want to be able to report false positives to customer support through the web interface.

+## Roadmap
+* Phase 1 - Planning
+* * Determined feasbility
+* * Sketch the system and map out scenarios
+* * Obtain real world spectral signatures of burning material
+* * Run simulations on test data using Octave/Matlab
+* Phase 2 - Prototyping
+* * Build a working spectrometer
+* * Interface with a Raspberry PI
+* * Run tests on data and verify that it works withing desired specs
+* Phase 3
+* * Develop an on-board computer and connect peripherals
+* * Use on-board services to interface with peripherals
+* * Build a client-server model which interfaces with on-board computer
+* * Make sure all interfaces are working
+* * Advertise to idiot beaurucrats
+* Phase 4
+* * Field testing
+* * Bug quashing
+* Phase 5
+* * Get money
+* *